ZephiaMods/better-balanced-shields/README.md

 And again, NO, I will not be porting it to any version or mod loader unless I want to!!!!!!!!!!!!!!!
-If you make an issue or comment asking for this ANYWAY, expect nothing more than a 😂 and your issue closed without resolution!!!!
+If you make an issue or comment asking for this ANYWAY, expect nothing more than a single emoji and your issue closed without resolution!!!!
 Also check the license!!!
 You can just fork the project and make your own port if you want it so bad!!!!

 Bye!!!